Participant Info

 - Keywords

-- seventeenth century, early modern, Scottish history, British history, political culture, print, proclamations, executions, performance, progresses, political participation, petitions, rebel declarations, crowds, protestations, James duke of York and Albany, Charles II, James VII, James II, Covenanters, ballads, progresses, psalms, communication, Bothwell Bridge, protest, intertextuality, multimedia, debate, Glorious Revolution, Union 1707, Scottish Privy Council
+- seventeenth century, early modern, Scottish history, British history, political culture, print, proclamations, executions, performance, progresses, political participation, petitions, rebel declarations, crowds, protestations, Charles II, James VII, James II, Covenanters, ballads, progresses, communication, 1679 Bothwell, protest, Union 1707, Scottish Privy Council, official records, archival materiality, letters

 - Availability